clinicalml/omop-learn/docs/index.md

 ### hf

-Utilities for interface with [Hugging Face libraries](https://huggingface.co/) are provided.
-This includes a mapping from the `OMOPDataset` object to those ingestible by Hugging Face models.
+Utilities for interfacing with [Hugging Face libraries](https://huggingface.co/) are provided.
+This includes a mapping from the `OMOPDataset` object to dataset objects ingestible by Hugging Face models.

 ### models

 The files `transformer.py` and `visit_transformer.py` provide modeling methods used to create the SARD architecture [Kodialam et al. 2021].
 The methods in `transformer.py` define transformer blocks and multi-head attention in the standard way.
-The methods in `visit_transformer.py` defines a transformer-based architecture over visits consisting of OMOP concepts.
+The methods in `visit_transformer.py` define a transformer-based architecture over visits consisting of OMOP concepts.

 ### sparse

-The classes in `sparse` allow for end-to-end modeling over the created feature representation using sparse tensors in COO format. `data.py` defines the previously reviewed `OMOPDatasetSparse` and `OMOPDatasetWindowed` classes which aggregate features over multiple time windows. `models.py` defines a wrapper over the `sklearn` `LogisticRegression` object, which integrates tightly with the `OMOPDatasetWindowed` class.
+The classes in `sparse` allow for end-to-end modeling over the created feature representation using sparse tensors in COO format. `data.py` defines the previously reviewed `OMOPDatasetSparse` and `OMOPDatasetWindowed` classes which aggregate features over multiple time windows. `models.py` defines a wrapper over the `sklearn` `LogisticRegression` object, which integrates tightly with the `OMOPDatasetWindowed` class to define an end-to-end modeling pipeline.

 ### torch

 The classes in `data.py` define a wrapper around the `OMOPDataset` object for use with pytorch tensors.
-Similar to the classes in `hf` this allows for quick modeling with `torch` code. `models.py` gives some example models that can ingest `OMOPDatasetTorch` objects, including an alternate implementation for the `VisitTransformer`.
+Similar to the classes in `hf`, this allows for quick modeling with `torch` code. `models.py` gives some example models that can ingest `OMOPDatasetTorch` objects, including an alternate implementation for the `VisitTransformer`.

 ### utils